 You can choose to make your sauce from scratch if you have the time or have a really awesome recipe.
 We decided to cut down on some time and use one of our favorite marinara sauces.
 We buy them at Stop&Shop, in fact, it’s their store brand, Simply Enjoy.

 Their marinara sauce is great tasting, low carb and has an ingredients list that’s short and pronounceable!
 Not only that, but it’s very affordable.
 Another great marinara sauce we absolutely love is Rao’s Marinara Sauce.
 It’s definitely more pricey, but tastes great and is all natural.
 For this recipe, we used chili peppers to add some authentic spice, but if you don’t have any, feel free to get creative and add spice in different ways.
 Season with cayenne, red pepper flakes or just add your favorite hot sauce!
 And as always, add more pepper if you can take the heat!

-- Heat a small skillet on a medium flame with a cup of marinara sauce and some chopped chili pepper.
+Heat a small skillet on a medium flame with a cup of marinara sauce and some chopped chili and red pepper.
 Let the chili pepper cook for about 5 minutes in the sauce.

-- Once the eggs are cooked, but still runny, take the skillet out with an oven mitt.
-Chop some fresh basil and sprinkle over the shakshuka.
+Once the eggs are cooked, but still runny, take the skillet out with an oven mitt.
+Chop some fresh basil, parsley and sprinkle over the shakshuka.
 Enjoy straight out of the skillet but be careful- it will remain hot for some time!

 Amount Per Serving: Calories: 490Total Fat: 34gSaturated Fat: 21gUnsaturated Fat: 0gNet Carbohydrates: 4gFiber: 2gProtein: 35g